Is your neck issue becoming a real pain in the neck?

 The most common causes of neck pain

-Normal alignment could be considered as sitting upright with eyes looking straight ahead and the head in a neutral position.
-Imagine this position as when making eye contact with someone and not looking down, up, or tilting the head to the side for long periods.
-These positions can put pressure on certain muscles and discs, depending on the angle, and less on others.
+The concept of an ideal posture or normal alignment has fallen out of favour recently.
+Our thought process now is that there is no correct or ideal posture and its more about moving regular, and not been in the same position for a long time.
+Sustained positions can put pressure on certain muscles and discs, depending on the angle, and less on others.
 Instead of evenly distributing load between all areas, it is placed on a small area and therefore triggers pain.
 Quite commonly these positions can lead to symptoms that medical professionals call ‘wry neck’, where there is a reduction of movement in the cervical spine and spasm of the surrounding muscles.
 See the Irish Society of Chartered Physiotherapists (ISCP) Working Well in the Office leaflet for advice on correct postural alignment.

 If symptoms are nerve-related the pain will be sharp, shooting, and may feel numb or give a sensation of pins and needles.
 The cause of this type of pain is frequently the same as the reasons already mentioned above.
 The key issue is therefore sustained positions or postures and is commonly described as achy and nagging and can be relieved with stretching, rest from the aggravating factors, heat or a massage which is all detailed further below.

-6 ways to ease neck pain at home
+6 top tips to ease neck pain at home

 - Pain relief medication: anti-inflammatory medication or paracetamol is best but always consult with a pharmacist or your GP to check that it’s safe for you to take

-- Remain active: go for a walk, swim, yoga, run, or, whatever your normal exercise routine is; provided it’s not increasing your pain and most importantly, avoid all aggravating factors for a few days if possible
+- Remain active: go for a walk, swim, yoga, run, or, whatever your normal exercise routine is; provided it’s not increasing your pain.
+Most importantly, avoid all aggravating factors for a few days if possible

-- Get up from your desk: if working at desk, take regular breaks, stand up and move about every 20 minutes and move the neck as previously mentioned
+- Get up from your desk: if working at desk, take regular breaks, stand up and move about every 20 minutes and move the neck as mentioned below

 - Adjust your seated position: make sure the screen you are working at is at eye level (including laptops and tablets)